the base - day opportunities

 We work closely with many local services to offer our members choice and variety.
 Examples include the recent Gateway Cooking Course completed at Chelmsford College, regular sessions with Box2Burn, Alt Movement, Trailnet bikes and Skreens archery, as well as visits to Riverside Leisure Centre for swimming and activity sessions.

-New Experiences & Activities...
+Exploring New Experiences & Activities...

 Empowering individuals to achieve “Independence”